Setting up as MIP

 As several people have said they most certainly can!!!
 I had to make the choice a few months ago between setting up as an MIP fully doing accounts etc OR continuing with ACCA.
 Was an either/or decision, ACCA are very strict about only going up to trial balance stage!
 Believe me it's not worth the risk of disiplinary action.

-done properly, a bookkeeping business can be both rewarding and lucrative, so it shouldn't be a bar in and of itself to setting up.
+However, this is so very true -done properly, a bookkeeping business can be both rewarding and lucrative, so it shouldn't be a bar in and of itself to setting up.0 -

-Not that I'm suggesting anyone ignore's the rules even in the slightest but could someone please tell me how ACCA would learn (other than if you told them yourself) that a student is carrying out services that go against their regulations?
+Not that I'm suggesting anyone ignore's the rules even in the slightest but could someone please tell me how ACCA would learn (other than if you told them yourself) that a student is carrying out services that go against their regulations?0

-Accountants are supposed to act ethically.
+Accountants are supposed to act ethically.0

 One as pointed out you have a duty to act ethically and professionally.
 Second some people decide to tell clients or even put it on their websites.